openai/openai-cookbook/examples/chatgpt/sharepoint_azure_function/Using_Azure_Functions_and_Microsoft_Graph_to_Query_SharePoint.md

 #### Implementing the Authentication

-This solution follows the same authentication steps as solution 1 above - see [Initializing the Microsoft Graph Client](#initializing-the-microsoft-graph-client) and [Obtaining an On-Behalf-Of (OBO) Token](#obtaining-an-on-behalf-of-obo-token) steps.
+This solution follows the same authentication steps as solution 1 above - see [Initializing the Microsoft Graph Client](#initializing-the-microsoft-graph-client) and [Obtaining an On-Behalf-Of (OBO) Token](#obtaining-an-on-behalf-of-obo-token) sections.

 #### Retrieving Content from O365 / SharePoint Items